kevin-loehfelm/terraform-onboarding/azure/README.md

     terraform login
     ```

-  - Configure environment with a Vault token authorized for administraative access to Vault
+  - Configure environment with a Vault token authorized for administrative access to Vault

     ```
     export VAULT_TOKEN=<vault_token>